-Over the past year or so, the Church has conducted a comprehensive review of all its clergy training material.
-Among other initiatives, three major undertakings have taken place to improve our clergy’s training.
+Over the past year or so, the Church has conducted a comprehensive review and remake of all its clergy training material.
+Three major undertakings have taken place to improve our clergy’s training.

-Firstly, in each Province we serve, the Church has created an extensive training blog devoted to the training of its clergy.
+Firstly, in each Province we serve, the Church has created an wide ranging extensive training blog devoted to the training of its clergy.

-Secondly, the Church created a Celebrant Training Institute in order to deepen and broaden the training a candidate for ministry receives.
+Secondly, the Church has created a Celebrant Training Institute in order to deepen and broaden the three year continuing education all ministers receive.

 Examples of the steps the Church has taken include: